 The LOLP run uses a probabilistic modelling approach similar to the Reliability Run.
-Up to 500 simulations with random unplanned outages of scheduled production units are carried out.
+Up to 500 simulations with random unplanned outages of scheduled generation production units are carried out.
+Energy constraints are not included for LOLP modelling, as only one day at a time is modelled and there is no optimisation over the full horizon.
 Network constraints incorporating system normal limits and planned outages are used along with the MT PASA availability and weekly energy limits submitted by participants.